 A stay at the Marina Bay Sands Hotel and its ridiculous price tag.
 Yes, their guests-only rooftop pool is out of this world.
 But don’t worry, we found you a fab alternative.

-Pay a few dollars for access to the hotel’s rooftop observation deck where you can take in the same breathtaking views as hotel guests, sans pool access.
-Then pop into the Cheese & Chocolate Bar on the 55th floor to indulge in one of their 40 (yes, we counted) decadent desserts.
+Pay a few dollars for access to Sky Park, the hotel’s rooftop observation deck, where you can take in the same breathtaking views as hotel guests, sans pool access.
+Then pop into Club 55’s Cheese & Chocolate Bar on the 55th floor to indulge in one of their 40 (yes, we counted) decadent desserts.
 Be sure to grab a cup of their black ivory coffee, made with the world’s most exotic beans – harvested by elephants, no less!

 Skip: Le Claire Café Hookah